JetBrains/amper/docs/Documentation.md

 - [External Dependency](#native-dependencies) - similarly to publishing, there might be need to consume dependencies from vcpkg or other package managers.
 - [Toolchains](#settings) - toolchains are the main actors in the build pipeline extensibility - they provide actual build logic for linting, code generation, compilation, obfuscation.

-Extensions are supposed to contribute to DSL using declarative approach (e.g. via schemes), and also implement the actual logic with regular imperative language (e.g. Kotlin).
+Extensions are supposed to contribute to the DSL using declarative approach (e.g. via schemas), and also implement the actual logic with regular imperative language (e.g. Kotlin).
 Such a mixed approach should allow for fast project structure evaluation and flexibility at the same time.

 Below is a very rough approximation of a possible toolchain extension: